-You can find a full transcript of this episode as well as the full archive of episodes of The Harry Glorikian Show and MoneyBall Medicine at our website.
+You can find a full transcript of this episode about category theory as well as the full archive of episodes of The Harry Glorikian Show and MoneyBall Medicine at our website.
 Just go to glorikian.com and click on the tab Podcasts.

 I’d like to thank our listeners for boosting The Harry Glorikian Show into the top three percent of global podcasts.

 If you want to be sure to get every new episode of the show automatically, be sure to open Apple Podcasts or your favorite podcast player and hit follow or subscribe.